-Transformation Partners in Health and Care > News > Demand and capacity modelling for imaging reporting
+Transformation Partners in Health and Care > News and views > Demand and capacity modelling for imaging reporting

 TCST is currently supporting a pilot project for imaging reporting demand and capacity modelling across two NHS Trusts in North Central London (NCL): The Royal National Orthopaedic Hospital NHS Trust and The Whittington Health NHS Trust.
 The pilot has focused on developing an approach to identify the capacity requirements for imaging reporting to support service planning improvements and reduce delays.